 WHAT YOU NEED TO KNOW:

 A sexually transmitted disease (STD) is also called a sexually transmitted infection (STI).
 An STD is an infection caused by bacteria or a virus.
 STDs are spread by oral, genital, or anal sex.
-Some examples of STDs are HIV, chlamydia, syphilis, herpes, and gonorrhea.
+Some examples of STDs include HIV, chlamydia, syphilis, herpes, and gonorrhea.
 An STD can lead to cancer and infertility.